kevinmatthes/routines/library/README.md

 ## Software Requirements

-Despite of GNU Octave in order to execute the build scripts, this directory requires the user to have the following applications installed.
+Despite GNU Octave in order to execute the build scripts, this directory requires the user to have the following applications installed.

 * `ar`